-— Martin French, Department Chair
+— Martin French, Design Arts Chair and Lead Faculty, Illustration

 The Illustration department’s curriculum emphasizes a strong interdependence between timeless technical mastery and contemporary marketplace savvy.
 Our students learn to approach their work both as artistic visionaries and as pragmatic professionals.
 They acquire proficiency in traditional studio media as well as the latest technology-based mediums.
 They learn to think in terms of client needs and deadlines, social contribution and critique.
 Above all, students learn to generate powerful, relevant ideas and to communicate them through an equally powerful and distinct artistic voice.